Steps to Becoming an Insurance Agent: Beginning the Process

 The Process of Becoming a Farm Bureau Agent

-Training In the Reserve Agent Program
+Training In the Agent Development Program

 Starting your own insurance business is not a decision that should be taken lightly.
-That’s why Farm Bureau offers the Reserve Agent Program so you can test your skills before you fully commit.
+That’s why Farm Bureau offers the Agent Development Program so you can test your skills before you fully commit.
 We let you dip your toes in the insurance industry up to a four-month development period where we determine together if it’s the right step for you.
 You don’t even have to quit your current job.
 You’ll set your own work schedule while you learn the ins and outs of running your own insurance business.

-If you think you’d like to get started in the Reserve Agent Program, your first step is to complete our online candidate information form.
+If you think you’d like to get started in the Agent Development Program, your first step is to complete our online candidate information form.
 Next, you’ll take part in a series of interviews to start planning how you will succeed as an insurance agent.